 This giant 43″ display has input lag and response time performance that’s unmatched by any TV in this price range.

 The Philips Momentum 436M6VBPAB is based on a VA panel with broad 178-degree wide viewing angles, a superior 4,000:1 static contrast ratio, 4K UHD, and 10-bit color depth via dithering (8-bit + 2-bit FRC).

-Thanks to its quantum dot technology, the monitor delivers rich colors which cover 97.6% of the DCI-P3 color gamut amounting to 145% sRGB or 119% NTSC.
+Thanks to its quantum dot technology, the monitor delivers rich colors that cover 97.6% of the DCI-P3 color gamut amounting to 145% sRGB or 119% NTSC.

-In addition to the wide color gamut and high contrast, the Philips monitor has a stellar typical luminance of up to 720-nits and peak brightness of over 1,000-nits for HDR content.
+In addition to the wide color gamut and high contrast, the Philips monitor has a typical stellar luminance of up to 720-nits and a peak brightness of over 1,000-nits for HDR content.

 In short, the monitor offers a stunning image quality with vibrant colors, true blacks, and vivid details in shadows and highlights of the picture.